djezzzl/database_consistency/README.md

 - find mismatching primary key types with their foreign keys
 - find redundant non-unique indexes
 - find redundant uniqueness constraints
+- find mismatching enum types with their values

 Besides that, the tool provides:
 - auto-correction